Description

 • ^After Chervona Ukrania was sunk in November 1941, two of her 100 mm (3.9") mounts were fitted to Krasnyi Kavkaz during a refit in the autumn of 1942.

-• ^These mounts could be loaded at any angle by having the cradle trunnions automatically change position such that the breech remained at about the same height regardless of the elevation.
+• ^The Italian mounts could be loaded at any angle by having the cradle trunnions automatically change position such that the breech remained at about the same height regardless of the elevation.
 Although a technical marvel, this slowed the overall elevation speed and made it difficult for the gun to follow a fast-moving aircraft.
 As a result, these weapons were generally limited to firing barrage patterns.

 Additional Pictures